Planning Maps / Areas / Shellharbour / Mount Warrigal

 Is Mount Warrigal flood-prone?

-Very little of Mount Warrigal carries a mapped flood overlay.
+Flood mapping covers Mount Warrigal and none of the suburb falls within a mapped flood overlay.
 Flood overlays vary block to block, so whether a particular lot is affected needs a property-level check.

 Is Mount Warrigal bushfire-prone?